akkarachaiwangcharoensap/CMPT-1105-variable-definition-or-data-type/README.md

 # CMPT-1105-variable-definition-or-data-type

-In Python, the variable definition or variable data type is the type of the variable.
+The variable definition or variable data type is the type of the variable.
+In Python, you don't need to declare the variable type/data type.
+Your interpreter will automatically assign the data type to your variable.

 ```python
 # Python